-The School of Applied Engineering allows students to choose from two career paths: Applied Engineering or Prototype Machining and Design.
+The School of Applied Engineering introduces students to Architectural Drafting and Design/CAD or Prototype Machining and Design.
 Students learn how to problem solve, perform technical writing, and generate solutions.
-They build a strong foundation in CAD, computer programming, as well as analyzing systems/projects.
-The program offers students comprehensive instruction in a highly professional, state-of-the-art setting while working with the most advanced technological systems within exciting learning environments.
-Opportunities abound, especially when interacting with professionals in this field of study.
+They build a strong foundation in computer aided drafting (CAD), computer programming, as well as analyzing systems and projects.
+This discipline presents a wide-range of opportunities, especially when interacting with skilled professionals in this field of study.

 Prototype Machining and Design prepares students for employment in the manufacturing industry and/or college.
 Students are exposed to a real-world work setting and practical machining applications to hone 21st century skills.
 A fully functional manufacturing lab exposes students to both manual machining and CNC machining (computer numerical control).
-Students learn how to read blueprints to create various parts with industry standard milling machines, lathes, CNC milling machines, and CNC lathes.
+Students learn how to read blueprints to create various parts using industry standard milling machines, lathes, CNC milling machines, and CNC lathes.
 Students use Mastercam CAD/CAM software to create 2D & 3D parts.
 Those models are then used to create programs for the CNC machines.
 Students use 3D printers for various aspects of design and manufacturing.
 Students also learn how to use various measuring tools and instruments.
-Follow PCTI Prototype Machining and Design on Twitter and Instagram to learn more.

-Both programs of the School of Applied Engineering participate in the NASA HUNCH program, which allows students to help build and design solutions to problems faced by astronauts in space.
-Manufacturing students build actual flight hardware and are considered third-party contractors for NASA.
-In addition, those who select the School of Applied Engineering have the opportunity to enroll in courses affiliated with Rowan University, Rochester Institute of Technology, Seton Hall University, and more.
+Students in the School of Applied Engineering participate in the NASA HUNCH program, which gives students the opportunity to help build and design solutions to problems faced by astronauts.
+Applied engineering students build actual flight hardware and are considered third-party contractors for NASA.

 Prototype Machining and Design students are official third-party contractors for NASA.
 They produce various parts for experimental lockers that are flown and installed on the International Space Station every year.
 Assembled lockers are delivered to PCTI for students to sign their names prior to launch!
 PCTI is the largest NASA HUNCH participating school and is an opportunity few high schools can match.